Mater Academy Charter School: Recognitions

 Mater Academy won the Silver Medal from U.S. News & World Report's America's Best High Schools two years in a row, and the College Board's 2011 Inspiration Award.
 In the 2008–2009 school year, the Middle School, High School, and Performing Arts and Entertainment Academy divisions all received an "A" rating in the state's FCAT examination.

+Notable events

+In September 2021 Conor McGregor paid the school a surprise visit to Mater where students cheered as he entered "The Lion Den."